skrey/yellow-extensions/features/help/en/how-to-make-a-wiki.md

 [youtube SUpY1BT9Xf4]
 ```

+You can use [shortcuts](https://github.com/datenstrom/yellow-extensions/tree/master/features/wiki#how-to-show-wiki-information) to show information about the wiki.

 ## Showing header

 To show a header create the file `content/shared/header.md`.
 You can also create a `header.md` in your wiki folder and it will only be shown on pages in the same folder.
 Here's an example: